willwin4sure/vault/📈Microeconomics/Supply and Demand/Real-World Examples.md

+This page contains several real-world examples, linked from various pages in the section.

 > [!example] Example (eBay kidney auction)
 > Auctions are great examples of perfectly competitive markets.
 Someone once offered one of their kidneys up for auction on eBay.
 Bidding started at $25,000, and the price climbed to $5 million before the auction was shut down, because it is illegal to sell bodily organs on the market.